mdwe/aws-in-practice-workshop-automatization/README.md

         ```
         pre-commit run --all-files
         ```
+4. Download and install Terraform - `https://www.terraform.io/downloads.html`, verify version of application with command ( > 0.12.10):

+    ```
+    terraform -v
+    ```

 ## Tools

-- **aws-cli** - The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services using commands in your command-line shell.
+1. **aws-cli** - The AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services using commands in your command-line shell.
 [Read more](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

-- **awsume** - Awsume is a convenient way to manage session tokens and assume role credentials.
+2. **awsume** - Awsume is a convenient way to manage session tokens and assume role credentials.
 [Read more](https://awsu.me)

-- **terraform** - Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+3. **terraform** - Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 [Read more](https://www.terraform.io/intro/index.html)

+### Python tools

+1. **flake8** - is a Python library that wraps PyFlakes, pycodestyle and Ned Batchelder's McCabe script.
+It is a great toolkit for checking your codebase against coding style (PEP8), programming errors (like “library imported but unused" and “Undefined name") and to check cyclomatic complexity.
+[Read more](https://simpleisbetterthancomplex.com/packages/2016/08/05/flake8.html)

+2. **black** - is a Python code formatter.
+By using it, you agree to cede control over minutiae of hand-formatting.
+In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
+You will save time and mental energy for more important matters.
+Blackened code looks the same regardless of the project you're reading.
+Formatting becomes transparent after a while and you can focus on the content instead.
+Black makes code review faster by producing the smallest diffs possible.
+[Read more](https://pypi.org/project/black/)